morshedimran/pio-setup/README.md

 ### Summary

-In this document, we tried to give a general understanding about configuraing the personium by using ansible.
+In this document, we tried to share a general understanding about configuraing the personium by using ansible.
 Please go thru with our other documents which will help you to construct the personium on a single or multiple servers based on your needs.